Clique trees of infinite locally finite chordal graphs: Notation and basics

 \subsection{Graphs}

-We only consider locally finite multigraphs, that is, all vertex degrees are finite.
-We say graph, if we exclude multiple edges.
-Let $G$ be a multigraph with vertices $V$.
+Throughout this paper we consider locally finite multigraphs, that is, all vertex degrees are finite.
+We say \emph{graph}, if we exclude multiple edges.
+Let $G$ be a multigraph with vertex set $V$.
 For $W\subseteq V$, denote by $G\InducedBy{W}$ the submultigraph of $G$ induced by $W$.
 For an equivalence relation $\sim$ on $V$, denote by $G\ContractedBy{\sim}$ the multigraph resulting from contracting each equivalence class of $\sim$ to a single vertex.
-It may contain loops, even if $G$ did not.
+It may contain loops and multiple edges, even if $G$ does not.
 For $W\subseteq V$, let $G\ContractedBy{W}$ be the multigraph with only $W$ contracted to a single vertex, and, for $W_1,\dotsc,W_k$ disjoint subsets of $V$, let $G\ContractedBy{\Set{W_1,\dotsc,W_k}}$ be the multigraph resulting from $G$ by contracting each $W_i$ to a single vertex.
-If we speak of the graph $G\ContractedBy{\sim}$ (or one of the above variants), then we mean the graph underlying the multigraph $G\ContractedBy{\sim}$, including possible loops. \\
+If we speak of the graph $G\ContractedBy{\sim}$ (or one of the above variants), then we mean the graph underlying the multigraph $G\ContractedBy{\sim}$, including possible loops.

 A multigraph is \emph{complete}, if all vertices are adjacent to each other.
 We say that $W\subseteq V$ is \emph{complete}, if $G\InducedBy{W}$ is complete.
 A \emph{clique} is a maximal complete subset of $V$.
 Denote by $\CompleteSetsOfG$ and $\CliquesOfG$ the set of all complete vertex subsets and cliques of $G$ respectively.
 The \emph{clique graph} $\CliqueGraphOfG$ of $G$ has vertex set $\CliquesOfG$ and an edge for every pair of cliques with non-empty intersection.
-As $G$ is locally finite, all its cliques are finite and every vertex is contained in only a finite number of cliques, whence the clique graph $\CliqueGraphOfG$ is locally finite, too.\\
+As $G$ is locally finite, all its cliques are finite and every vertex is contained in only a finite number of cliques.
+Whence, the clique graph $\CliqueGraphOfG$ is locally finite, too.

 A \emph{tree} $T$ is a connected and acyclic graph.
 A subgraph of $G$ is \emph{spanning}, if it has the same vertex set as $G$.
 Denote by $\SpanningTreesOf{G}$ the \emph{set of spanning trees} of $G$.